metablaster/WindowsFirewallRuleset/README.md

 include more rules.
 - Currently there are some 650+ firewall rules included, 9 modules with 50+ functions, random scripts and useful documentation.
-- You can choose which rulles you want, and apply only those or apply them all with master script to your firewall.
+- You can choose which rules you want, and apply only those or apply them all with master script to your firewall.
 - All the rules are loaded into Local Group Policy (GPO), giving you full power over the default windows firewall.